 Mandatory mediation is an integral part of resolving various family law matters in South Carolina Family Court.
 This article provides a detailed overview of mandatory mediation, focusing on its application in child support and divorce cases.
 We will explore

-When navigating South Carolina divorce, it can be difficult to make sense of all the legal documents and terminology, especially court orders.
+When navigating South Carolina Family Court, it can be difficult to make sense of all the legal documents and terminology, especially South Carolina court orders.

-There are three main types of court order: Temporary Orders
+There are three main types of court order: Temporary South Carolina Court Orders

 It's important to know the basics of subpoenas in South Carolina divorce cases so you can use them to your advantage.

 A subpoena has the same power as a court order.
 Subpoenas can be issued by a South Carolina attorney or, if a party to a divorce case does

 One of the most common hearings in South Carolina Family Court is a hearing on a Motion for Temporary Relief.
 Many lawyers automatically file these motions at the same time that they file a new case.
 The hearing on a Motion for Temporary Relief is often